jwilber/old_website/_posts/2014-12-12-figure-with-caption.markdown

 This decreasing line indicates that average sentence lengths decrease over time.
 Is this downward slope just a coincidence, or is this trend legitimately occuring?
 Analyzing the average sentence length per year for each of the four groups via ANOVA determines that this result is statistically significant.

 So sentences are getting shorted over time; why is this the case?
-Perhaps this is an effect of our decreasing attention spans.
-With the increasing importance of technology over the years, information has been compressed and, as a result, many attention spans have been lowered.
-Or perhaps networks put pressure on sentence length; after all, although a SOTUS could technically go on for hours, networks airing the speech may put pressure so that they can keep to their schedule after certain time.
+Perhaps this displays a trend of decreasing attention spans.
+With the influx of information availability over the years (printer press to smart phone), information has become more and more compressed.
+Perhaps the plot reflects this trend; sentences have become more concise and to the point.
+Or maybe shorter attention spans are to blame Or perhaps this reflects a networks put pressure on sentence length; after all, although a SOTUS could technically go on for hours, networks airing the speech may put pressure so that they can keep to their schedule after certain time.
 Whatever the reason, the phenomena is indeed occuring.

 However, the above hypotheses are weak as they don't adequately explain why tsuch trends exist for our earliest groups.doesn't explain why this trend exists for our earliest groups.
 Thus, it's hard to say